ekwan/PyPlate/README.md

 Any time units are required, metric prefixes may be specified. ('mg', 'umol', 'dL', ...)

 All quantities are specified as strings with a value and a unit. ('1 mmol', '10 g', '10 uL' ...)

+### Building documentation

+Documenation can be by executing `make docs`.
+The resulting documentation will be in the `docs` folder.

 ## License